Spartacus (The Farm album): Label and recording

-Around the Christmas period in 1989, Paul McKenna, who had been the Farm's merchandise aid, and Hooton had a meeting at the former's flat.
+In late 1989, Paul McKenna, who had been the Farm's merchandise aid, and Hooton had a meeting at the former's flat.
 McKenna introduced Hooton to Barney Moores, a fan of theirs and son of Littlewoods Pools owner John Moores.
-Barney Moores had spare money to invest in a business and was interested in helping the band, to which Hooton told him, £25,000 to cover the cost of an album and two singles.
-Hooton then contacted Kevin Sampson, who had connections around London and was hanging out with Suggs.
-After a few days, Sampson became the band's manager and travelled from London to Liverpool to set up a meeting.
-The outcome of it saw the formation of the record label Produce Records with Ian Croft, Wayne Chad, Moors and McKenna as business partners, with Best in Press and Anglo Plugging becoming their press agency and radio plugger, respectively.
-The label's releases would be distributed by Kent-based company Pinnacle.
-Part of the money the band received was used to purchase a sampler, in order for them to expand their musical style.
-Sampson drafted up a eight-page plan that Hooton referred to as "how to get the Farm into the Top 40", which would utilize Anglo Plugging, Madness' studio, booking agent Martin Horn of International Talent Booking, press officier John Best of Savage & Best Management.
+Barney Moores had spare money to invest in a business and was interested in helping the band; Hooton told him that £25,000 would cover the cost of an album and two singles.
+Hooton then contacted Kevin Sampson, who they previously met when the latter was shooting a film some months prior.
+He had connections around London and was an associate of Suggs.
+In January 1990, Sampson was asked to become their manager, eventually agreeing to become co-manager with Suggs.
+Shortly afterwards, Sampson travelled from London to Liverpool to set up a meeting.
+The outcome of that meeting saw the formation of the record label Produce Records with Ian Croft, Wayne Chad, Moors and McKenna as business partners.
+The label's offices were located in the Holmes Building in Liverpool; its releases would be distributed by Kent-based company Pinnacle.
+Part of the money the band received was used to purchase a sampler to expand their musical style.
+Sampson drafted up an eight-page plan that Hooton referred to as "how to get the Farm into the Top 40".
+The band hired Anglo Plugging to promote them on the radio, booking agent Martin Horn of International Talent Booking and press officer John Best of Savage & Best Management, and planned to record at Madness' studio.
 Hooton admitted that they "didn't know anything" and trusted Sampson's judgement.